nimaid/LPHK/README.md

 * If your game/application does not detect mouse movements, see if there is an option to turn off "raw input" in the settings.
 This setting bypasses all software and reads directly from the mouse, which you don't want for this.

 ## What still needs to be written? (in order of priority) [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
+* Let program function as a layout editor without LP connection
 * Make an installer for Windows and Linux
   * ~~Should use a `conda` environment created from an `environment.yml` file~~
   * Should copy LPHK files into an appropriate directory (like `Program Files`)